omarreis/FiremonkeySensorFusion/README.md

 Accelerometer+Magnetometer+GPS sensor association object.
 The object calculates rectangular coordinates.
 This can be used to power augmented reality apps for mobile devices.

-Cross platform code ( Android and iOS ).
+Cross platform code for Android and iOS.
+No Windows support at this time.

 Works as follows:
 1. Get GPS position, to calculate Magnetic Declination.
 Android offers a WMM service for that. iOS seems to have it too, but I worked the magnetic declination from TrueHeading/MagHeading properties of the GPS device.